Balance Correlations, Agentic Zeros, and Networks: The Structure of 192 Years of War and Peace: Supporting information

-The claim in Theorem \ref{theorem.1} is based on the fact that if the indices of the two variables in the balance correlation are permuted in the same way, the correlation does not change due to associative and commutative properties of the addition of the cross-products in the correlation function.
+\paragraph*{S1 Appendix.} {\bf Proof of theorem \ref{theorem.1}} The claim in Theorem \ref{theorem.1} is based on the fact that if the indices of the two variables in the balance correlation are permuted in the same way, the correlation does not change due to associative and commutative properties of the addition of the cross-products in the correlation function.
 Transposing matrices is one unique permutation of the elements in a matrix.

 \begin{definition} Let $\mathfrak{M}=\{M_1, ..., M_m\}$ be the set of $m$ square matrices.
 All matrices $M_q$ are non-empty with zero diagonals and are binary such that each element $M_{q_{ij}} \in \{0,1\}$.
 Further, $m\ge2$, and $\sum_{q=1}^m M_q = \mathfrak{L}$, is the matrix representation of the complete graph.
 Also, all matrices in $\mathfrak{M}$ have identical and identically ordered row and column indices, $i,j\in \{1, ..., n\}$ for the $n$ number of nodes. \end{definition}